nicholaswmin/job-sequencer/README.md

     ✓ creates the Job if the Job is errored
     ✓ creates the Job if the Job is aborted
     ✓ creates the Job if the Job is stopped

+Job Class
+  ✓ instantiates in the correct state
+  ✓ fires a loadstart event when start is called
+  ✓ fires a progress event when progress is called
+  ✓ fires an error event when error is called
+  ✓ fires an abort event when abort is called
+  ✓ fires a load event when success is called
+  ✓ fires a loadend event when stop is called
+  ✓ increments the loaded count by 1 when a progress event is emitted ✓ includes the job name when emitting an event
+  ✓ includes any payload passed as arg. when emitting an event ✓ returns the last emitted status

 ```

 ## License